 Outcome measures

 Our primary outcome measure was oral corticosteroid use as a proxy measure of a corticosteroid-requiring disease flare-up ('corticosteroid-flare') indicative of an exacerbation of UC.
 We derived 3 measures of corticosteroid use.
 We calculated the proportion of patients 'ever exposed' or 'never exposed' to oral corticosteroids.
 Patients were identified as 'ever exposed' if they had at least one prescription for oral corticosteroids during follow-up.
-Corticosteroid use has been shown to be associated with poorer outcomes in patients with UC.35

 Secondly, we used a previously published method described by Grainge et al. to define the number of 'corticosteroid-flares' during follow-up.36 The first 'corticosteroid-flare' was defined as the first corticosteroid prescription registered in the patient record after date of UC diagnosis.
 The next separate 'corticosteroid-flare' was defined where a subsequent corticosteroid prescription was recorded following a period of at least 4 months without a corticosteroid prescription.
 This methodology allowed for the determination of total 'corticosteroid-flares' for the entire period of follow-up for each patient.
 Thus, the total number of 'corticosteroid-flares' was divided by follow-up time to generate the outcome measure 'corticosteroid-flares per person-year'.
-Determining the impact of smoking status upon the likelihood of corticosteroid-flares occurring is of particular importance as some patients report they smoke specifically to avoid flares of their colitis.16

 We identified patients with corticosteroid-dependency (defined as prolonged or repeated corticosteroid exposure), adapted from the European Crohn's and Colitis Organisation guidelines criteria.37 A patient was defined as 'corticosteroid-dependent' if they had either a prescription for corticosteroid that lasted longer than 3 months or required a repeat corticosteroid prescription within 3 months of stopping the previous corticosteroid course.